marl-Am/hiit-it/README.md

 # hiit-it
-A finished High-intensity Interval Training Timer hosted on the web.
+A High-intensity Interval Training Timer hosted on the web.

 The homepage should look like this.

 ![home](images/home.png)

 Enter the number of sessions (run and rest periods), then the amount in seconds you wish to spend on your Warmup, Run, Rest, or Cooldown.
 Press start.
-You can pause the countdown or reset the inputs.
+If the inputs you entered are invalid, the input field will change to a red color.

 ![enter_seconds](images/enter_seconds.png)

+You can pause the countdown or reset the inputs.
 The warmup period begins and the clock ticks down to zero.
 When you reach 10 seconds a voice starts counting down, and after reaching zero a bell is rung.

 ![warmup](images/warmup.png)